AgnitumuS/ubjs/packages/adminui-vue/components/UTableEntity/UTableEntity.md

 ### Global custom columns definitions

-There is an ability to register definitions for columns globally (template for cell slot used in several different tables for example).
-To do that you need register column definition on the client-side and define `customSettings.UTableEntityColumnType` with this unique column type for the attribute
+There is an ability to register definitions for columns globally (template for cell slot used in several different tables of available filters for example).
+To do that you need register column definition on the client-side with the `columnTemplates.registerTemplate` method help and define `customSettings.columnTemplate` with this column template type for the attribute

 *model_myEntity.js*
 ```json